 Annapurna trekking is one of the most fascinating lands of bio diversity in the world.
-It is the largest protected area of Nepal.
+It is the largest protected area of Nepal Himalayas.
 The unique biodiversity, the scenic grandeur in combination with the multi cultural and multi ethnic diversity make it the world’s most popular trekking destinations.
 With the objectives of achieving a balance between the environment conservation and social economic development, through people’s participation, the Annapurna conservation area project (ACAP) was launched from 1986 under the aegis of the national trust for nature conservation.
 The trust is governed by a board of trustees.
-Tourism is an essential and the fastest growing industries in the Annapurna conservation area.
+Tourism is an essential and the fastest growing industries in the Annapurna region.
 Unfortunately the land is as fragile as its diversity and its resources are put under great pressure due to population growth, poverty and tourism.
 The project serves as a new approach in the protected area management with its modalities based on the integrated conservation and development programs.
 Owing to its fame that it has gained in the history of the protected area management, the government of Nepal has given the trust the mandate for the management of the Annapurna conservation area Project.

 I had a plan of trekking in Annapaurna Ghorepani from long time.
 But because of lack of sufficient of leisure time I could not fulfill my plan.
 But this time I managed it and I came to Nepal with five colleagues.
 After we landed at Kathmandu Airport we were heartily welcomed by Himalayan Smile team.
 In Kathmandu we stayed at The Malla Hotel, beautiful five star hotel.
 There we were introduced our trekking guide Mr. Nabin Rai.
 He was experienced trekking guide.
 Next day we went to Pokhara by flight.
 And same day we started trekking.
 We began our trekking from Nayapul and ended at same spot.
 This trekking was really amazing and incredible one.
 Great mountain view, beautiful ethnic villages, local hospitality was memorable things we all experienced.
 Our guide and porters were so friendly.
 We could never forget their services to us.H.
 O, Australia